-Similar to Experiment 1, we also looked at the 10 most informative features with this classifier (the right most column in Table 4).
+For example, we looked at the 20 most informative features with our best performing classifier, the boosted tree ensemble (Table 4).
 In addition to the user features that might be indicative of potential exposure (the number of emails a user receives in a week, the average emails per meeting, the number of meetings), and email features that are related to email contents and length, we found features related to meeting context.
-Notably, the third most informative feature was one that counted how many meeting attendees were above the recipient in the organizational chart.
-Again, we also found that people were more uncomfortable sharing emails when the meeting description contains strong negative or positive emotion words.
+Notably, the fourth most informative feature was one that counted how many meeting attendees were above the recipient in the organizational chart.
+Again, we also found that people were more uncomfortable sharing emails when the meeting description contains strong negative or positive emotion words categorized by LIWC [35].